 Smoking slows down the healing process and makes your immune system weak.
 Often, dentists suggest quitting smoking if you suffer from weakened teeth and gum diseases.
 In addition to causing problems with gums, smoking regularly leads to discoloring of teeth, a problem that's quite noticeable and often referred as smokers' teeth.

-How do I find an orthodontist near me?
+How do I find a good orthodontist near me?

 Consulting your dentist would be the best way to reach an orthodontist near you.
 You could also search for nearby orthodontists on Google or a phone directory or check with your local health department for information.
 Or, if you're a little short of time and want to find an orthodontist near you quickly, you can call 800-794-7437 to get connected with a dentist in your area.
 The dentist can point you in the direction of a local orthodontist.

 Can I treat orthodontic pain at home?

 What should I do if my braces become loose?

 If the brackets of your braces become loose, make sure you seek professional help immediately, as such correctional procedures are better done by orthodontists themselves.
 While you can use home remedies to ease pain, the final repair should be done by a professional.